 By rallying together, the Lake Norman Charter School surpassed their goal of $21,000, receiving more than $25,000 in donations to go toward their trip to rural Guatemala, where they will serve more than 70 families.
 Their YouCaring campaign, LNC Guatemala Stove Project, outlines the group’s plans, such as installing stoves and water filters that have health, environmental and economic benefits.
 Lake Norman Charter School has said that all leftover funds will go toward the 2106 mission trip, which hopes to provide the stoves and water filters to more than 100 families.

-Ready to make a difference?
+Ready to make a difference with a volunteer trip?
+Mission trip fundraising can help get you there.
 Take the first step toward planning a rewarding mission trip that changes lives.
 Start a free YouCaring campaign today.